GOOD MORNING SIBLINGS!

 Today’s readings are Deuteronomy 5-7

 Today Moses reviews what have come to be known as the Ten Commandments.
 It’s very important to remain aware of who these commandments are from.
 They are YHWH’s commandments, Moses was just the messenger.
-I want to reiterate this because we often hear them erroneously referred to as the “law of Moses”.
-This is a very subtle way of conditioning us to dismiss YHWH’s teachings.
+I want to reiterate this because we often hear them erroneously referred to as the “law of Moses” in our time. *While this is Biblically correct, it is often used today as a very subtle way of conditioning us to dismiss YHWH’s teachings.
 I know that sounds outlandish but think of how far we’ve drifted away in just the past fifty years and you’ll see this is not a new direction for us and we got here by taking baby steps.
 One by one.
 Bit by bit.
 We’ve gone from “God is right and we will obey Him” to “Just follow your heart”.
 I saw a wonderful quote the other day that said “The early church wanted to know “What must I do to be saved?”.
 Today’s church is asking “What can I do and still be saved?”.

 It is interesting to recognize that the first four of the commandments have to do with our relationship with God and the remaining six have to do with our relationship with one another.